 We have the ability to acquire the fee position at 461 Fifth Avenue for a fixed price on a specific date.
-The average remaining term of these long-term leases as of December 31, 2015, including our unilateral extension rights on each of the properties, is 46 years.
+The average remaining term of these long-term leases as of December 31, 2016, including our unilateral extension rights on each of the properties, is 51 years.
 Pursuant to the leasehold arrangements, we, as tenant under the operating sublease, perform the functions traditionally performed by landlords with respect to our subtenants.
 We are responsible for not only collecting rent from our subtenants, but also maintaining the property and paying expenses relating to the property.
-Our share of annualized cash rents of the commercial office properties held through long-term leases or operating sublease interests at December 31, 2015 totaled \$99.8 million, or 7.2%, of our share of total Portfolio annualized cash rent.
-Unless we purchase a fee interest in the underlying land or extend the terms of these leases prior to their expiration, we will lose our right to operate these properties upon expiration of the leases, which could adversely affect our financial condition and results of operations.
+Our share of annualized cash rents of the commercial office properties held through long-term leases or operating sublease interests at December 31, 2016 totaled \$289.0 million, or 21.8%, of our share of total Portfolio annualized cash rent.
+Unless we purchase a fee interest in the underlying land or extend the terms of these leases prior to expiration, we will lose our right to operate these properties upon expiration of the leases, which could adversely affect our financial condition and results of operations.
+Rent payments under leasehold or operating sublease interests are adjusted, within the parameters of the contractual arrangements, at certain intervals.
+Rent adjustments may result in higher rents that could adversely affect our financial condition and results of operation.